This integration allows you to send out a document for signing automatically, once a task is ticked off in your workflow run.

 Now you’re ready to turn on your automation.
 Use one of the toggle switches shown below to switch it on.

 Now, every time your task is checked, an email with your DocuSign document is sent out to your client and account manager for signing.

 If you’re looking to create a more advanced integration with DocuSign, you might consider adding a Zapier integration that sends your signed documents back to DropBox, Google Drive, or as a link back into your original workflow run.

 To be able to edit the fields you have mapped in your automation, or change the triggers or actions, you first need to turn off your automation using one of the toggle switches.

-To remove an automation from a template, you can delete it, but first, you will need to ensure that it has been switched off.
+To remove an automation from a workflow, you can delete it, but first, you will need to ensure that it has been switched off.
 Turn the toggle switch to the “off” position and then click the trashcan icon in the top right of your view to delete the automation.

 If your automation stopped running, isn’t working as expected, or is showing errors, there might be a few reasons for this.
 Please check the following:

 You can check your automation run logs to see how your automations are running, or check for errors.
 You will find the automation run logs in two places, either when viewing a workflow or on workflow runs.

 In your workflow on the automations tab, select an existing automation from the left side of your screen (highlighted in blue below).
 At the bottom of your page, you will see a list of all of the automation runs for that workflow.
 If your automation hasn’t run yet, you’ll see a message letting you know.